jellyfin/jellyfin.org/docs/general/server/live-tv/post-process.md

 "/path/to/run_post_process.sh" "\"/path/to/LiveTV/Shows/Series/Season/Episode.ts\""
 ```

-## Run Post Processor Shell Script (to be run directly by Jellyfin Server)
+## Run Post Processor Shell Script (to be run directly from Jellyfin Server)

 Quote interpretation is one of the hardest things to manage when using a post-processor script.
 Because of this, one easy way to run your post-processor is to have Jellyfin start a "runner" shell script, which then calls your actual post-processor script.
 This shell script then can be put into Jellyfin settings and have a "clean" shell environment where it is easier to configure, look at logs, and more.

 In the sample script below:

-- Logging is enabled, and a logfile is created at some location accessible by your Jellyfin instance.
+- Logging is enabled, and a log file is created at some location accessible by your Jellyfin instance.
-- The first command line argument, `$1` is written to the logfile (majorly for debugging purposes).
+- The first command line argument, `$1` is written to the log file (majorly for debugging purposes).
 This argument will be a path to the show to be post-processed.
 This argument is in the format of `/path/to/LiveTV/Shows/Series/Season/Episode.ts`
-- The actual post processor Python script `record_post_process.py` is then called with s command line argument of the file name.
+- The actual post processor Python script `record_post_process.py` is then called with command line argument of the file name.

 ### An example `run_post_processor.sh` script